10up/windows-azure-storage/README.md

 ### 4.2.0 ###
 * Added ability to setup Azure settings using constants in wp-config.php file
+* Added ability to filter cache-control option for blob files and enter arbitrary cache-control value in the settings

 ### 4.1.0 ###
 * Added error message when SimpleXML library is not found